 Use a small box that does not have a lid about the same size as your Guinea Pigs food bowl.
 Set a treat in the box next to your GP's food dish when feeding.
 When they take the treat out of the box, say "gooooood" and remove the box.
 Repeat twice a day for a few days.

+In a few days, after your GP has caught on to retrieving the treat from the box, wrap the box, but not the top of the box, leave it open.
+Use colorful paper.
+Repeat the idea of leaving this with a treat in it for your GP.
+Most will not even notice the box has changed, or if it did notice it did not care.
 Now.
 Take a piece of newspaper, or tissue paper and wrap it around just the edges of the top of the box, leaving an opening for the GP to see the treat.
 Give a treat in this box, same as before, to the GP.
 Then next day make the opening a bit smaller, ie, rewrap the top of the box but extend the edges closer to the middle of the box.
 Give this to your GP as before.
 Then next day, make the middle smaller and so on.
 Finally, close the top with paper and watch your GP "open their gift."
 Start using the box only during training time, no longer beside the food bowl in their cage.
 Start using cue words each time you give the GP it's gift.
 Words like "open your gift".

 GUINEA PIG BOWLING